-- b) Competitor Claims Target is Scoring Inaccurately.
-If a competitor complains that his/her target is scoring inaccurately or erratically, because the rubber belt is not advancing or due to another cause, the Range and Technical Officers must evaluate the target and decide if the complaint has possible validity.
+- a) Shot Does Not Register.
+When a shot fails to register, the Range Officer will direct the firing of an additional shot.
+If this additional shot fails to register, the competitor must be moved to another firing position, be given additional sighting shots, and be permitted to refire any shots that failed to register before continuing with the remaining record shots.
+If the additional shot registers, the competitor must continue firing on that target.
+At the end of the competition, the Statistical and/or Technical Officers must determine if the missing shot can be located on the backing target or rubber strip or if there is any evidence of an off-target miss.
+If the missing shot is found and cannot be scored accurately, the additional shot at the end must be counted.
+If there is credible evidence that the competitor fired an off-target miss, the missing shot must be scored as a miss (0) and the additional shot at the end must be nullified.
+If there is no credible evidence of an off-target miss, the Statistical and/or Technical Officers may conclude that the target malfunctioned and count the additional shot at the end. - b) Competitor Claims Target is Scoring Inaccurately.
+If a competitor complains that their target is scoring inaccurately or erratically, because the rubber belt is not advancing or due to another cause, the Range and Technical Officers must evaluate the target and decide if the complaint has possible validity.
 If they conclude that the complaint may be justified, they can move the competitor to another target or relay, award extra time according to the amount of time lost in evaluating the complaint and authorize the competitor to complete that stage of fire.
 The Range and Technical Officers may nullify any shots that they determine are likely to have been incorrectly scored. - c) Protested Shot Value.
-If a protest is made concerning the indicated value of a shot, the competitor will be directed to fire an extra shot so that this shot may be counted if the protest is upheld and the correct value of the shot cannot be determined.
+If a protest is made concerning the indicated value of a shot, the competitor will be directed to fire an extra shot so that this shot may be counted if the protest is upheld, and the correct value of the shot cannot be determined.
+If another shot has been fired after the protested shot, or if the protested shot is a 9.5 or higher, the score may not be protested.
 After firing is complete, the Range Officer and Statistical Officer will determine the value of any shot that failed to register or whether the value of a protested shot that registered was scored correctly by applying ISSF Rules for electronic scoring targets.
 If a protest concerning a shot value, other than zero or failure to register, is not upheld, a two-point penalty must be applied.
-Shots within two (2) decimal rings of a higher value whole number may not be protested in an attempt to gain a point. - d) Protest/Complaint Decision.
+Shots within two (2) decimal rings of a higher value whole number may not be protested in an attempt to gain a point.

+- Protest/Complaint Decision.
 Decisions by the Statistical and/or Technical Officers regarding protested shots on electronic targets are final and may not be appealed. - e) Scoring Complaint During Sighters.
 A competitor may protest that a target is scoring inaccurately only during sighting shots and may be given an opportunity to move to another target, but if the Statistical and/or Technical Officers subsequently determine that the sighting shots were scored accurately after applying ISSF Rule 6.10.8, a two-point penalty must be assigned to the lowest value shot on the first competition series.